-1) So far, we have not involved DV survivors with a range of lived expertise in the development of our CoC policies and programs.
+So far, we have not involved DV survivors with a range of lived expertise in the development of our CoC policies and programs.
 With the implementation in this new grant year of our new coordinated entry program for DV survivors it is the right time to do so.
 We will ask our partner in the implementation of the coordinated entry project, the Center for Family Safety and Healing (CFSH) to take the lead in identifying the right avenues to receive continuous input and feedback on the current CoC programs.
 Through CFSH we will invite DV survivors to join the Citizens Advisory Council, a group of homeless and formerly homeless individuals that meet monthly and are an integral part of the Continuum of Care governing body.
 An established and potent community change agent, the Citizens Advisory Council provides direct input into the development of the CoC's policies and programs.
-Some current members of the Citizens Advisory Council are DV survivors, but their input has not been requested specifically as it relates to CoC's policies and programs in relation to the survivors' experience with the current system.

 2) DV survivors have access to all the CoC-wide programs in the system and the dedicated RRH DV program is tailored to the unique needs of the DV population, with longer lengths of participation and protocols to ensure safety of the household from the onset of their participation.
 In case any housed DV survivor in the system requests and emergency transfer, the household will become the first priority for rehousing.

+1C-6.
 Addressing the Needs of Lesbian, Gay, Bisexual, Transgender and Queer+-Anti-Discrimination Policy and Training.
 NOFO Section V.B.1.f.

-Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
+1. Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
 Yes 2.
 Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
-Yes Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender Identity Final Rule)?
-Yes
+Yes 3.
+Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender Identity Final Rule)?
+1C-6a a.

-1C-6a.
 Anti-Discrimination Policy-Updating Policies-Assisting Providers-Evaluating Compliance-Addressing Noncompliance.
 NOFO Section V.B.1.f.

-1

-Describe in the field below:

-how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoC- wide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families;

-3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; an 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.
+Describe in the field below: how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoC-wide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families; 2 2. how your CoC assisted housing and services providers in developing project-level anti-discrimination policies that are consistent with the CoC-wide anti-discrimination policy; 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.